super-turbo-society/turbo-docs/docs/reference/rust-sdk/getting-started.md

 ## Initialization

-Turbo provides a straightforward way to initialize the standard game state using the `turbo::init` macro.
+Turbo provides a straightforward way to initialize the standard game state using the `turbo::init!` macro.
 This macro is essential for defining and setting up the game state before entering the main game loop:

 ```rust
 turbo::init! {